valent1nee/blog/chatxss.md

 message=%3Cp%3EClaim%20%23123456789%3C%2Fp%3E // Decoded: <p>Claim #123456789</p>
 ```

 I thought, why does it use HTML?
-Are “<p>” tags in a sort of whitelist?
+Are `<p>` tags in a sort of whitelist?

 ```js
 —-------------  —--------------